#8---La-X and Ma-X Iron Small Block Heads

 Note: That was achieved using this tall retainer in which the stem barely clears the

 retainer, about .040".
-INDY tells us that the spring pockets (bases) can be cut up to
+Wehave safely cut the the spring pockets (bases) up to

 for most applications you will need to have the spring pockets cut.
 Let us know